Christianity and politics: Middle Ages

 Christianity dominated European politics in the Middle Ages.
 During the fall of the Western Roman Empire, the Pope effectively served as the political leader of the region.
 The Byzantine Empire continued to be the center of the church in the East.
 In 800, Charlemagne was crowned by Pope Leo III as the Emperor of the Romans, establishing a precedent of interdependence of the church with the Carolingian Empire, and eventually, the Holy Roman Empire.

 The church also maintained strong influence over the other kingdoms of Europe.
 Secular rulers would support missionary efforts in order to enlarge their realms.
 Bishops and abbots were not only church leaders, but often also large land-owning princes and thus vassals of secular feudal lords.
 The line dividing church and state interests was not always clear.
 The church also ruled its own territory directly in the form of the Papal States.

 The most notable instances of the church exercising influence over the kingdoms were the Crusades, when it called the Christian kingdoms to arms to fight religious wars.
 Some Crusades aimed to recover and secure Jerusalem and the Holy Land from the Muslims (1095-1291); other Crusades attacked the Cathari (1209-1229), and the Teutonic Knights and their supporters fought against non-Catholics (including Eastern Orthodox Christians) in the Baltic Sea area (1147-1410).
-In Spain, the Crusader mindset continued for several centuries after the last crusade in the Middle East, in the form of the Reconquista, a series of wars (711-1492) fought to recover the Iberian peninsula from the Muslim Moors.
-These latter wars were local affairs, and the participation of the entire armed body of Catholics - let alone Orthodox Christianity - was only theoretical.
+In Spain, the Crusader mindset continued for several centuries after the last crusade in the Middle East, in the form of the Reconquista, a series of wars (711-1492) fought to recover the Iberian Peninsula from the Muslim Moors.

-The church expressed periodic unease with the fact that, in the absence of central imperial rule, Christian princes made war against each other.
-Church councils attempted to limit the volume and permitted times of warfare from 989 onwards by proclaiming the Truce of God, which sought to set limits upon the times and places where warfare could be conducted, and to protect Christian non-combatants from the hazards of war.